dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 is a badly malformed instance of whatever parser entity was being parsed.
-This is an automatically generated message by the CoCo parser generator for a situation in which no specific recovery or a more informative error message was implemented.
+This is an automatically generated message by the CoCo parser generator for a situation in which no specific recovery or a more informative error message has been implemented.

 The only advice we can give is to carefully scrutinize the location of the error to see what might be wrong with the text.
 If you think this is a